Municipal Light Plant Solar Program

 1. Project Owner chooses an Installer & both parties sign an installation contract.

-3. To complete the portal application.
+3. To complete the Solar Rebate application.

 - Complete all fields.